UppedGame

 They emerge as systems fall out of alignment.

-Data doesn’t start in reports.
+Data does not just appear in reports.

 It is created through structure, logic, and flow.

-Data doesn’t break all at once.
-It drifts.
+Data does not break all at once.

-Reliable systems don’t happen by accident.
+Reliable systems do not happen by accident.

-AI doesn’t fix your data.
+AI does not fix your data.

 It exposes it.